WHY SVG?

 Advantages of SVG:

-- SVG format images are expandable, flexible, adaptable (scalable) and can be searched, indexed, compressed and scripted and are comparatively lesser in size to the respective images.
+• SVG format images are expandable, flexible, adaptable (scalable), and can be searched, indexed, compressed, and scripted and are comparatively smaller in size than the respective images.

-- SVGs don’t lose quality when zoomed, hence are of zoom-able nature and can be printed with high quality at any resolution.
+• SVGs don’t lose quality when zoomed, hence are of a zoomable nature and can be printed with high quality at any resolution.

 Disadvantages of SVG:

-- SVG file size also keeps on broadening when there is number of small elements in the file.
+• SVG file size also keeps on broadening when there is a number of small elements in the file.

 After 2011, all the major and minor web browsers provided some level of support for SVGs and now are vastly being supported and used for better two-dimensional graphics with interactivity and animation.
-But still it is in its growing period and has a biggest competitor named “Flash” which is also a dynamic vector-based graphics.
-Flash is pre-installed on most of the operating systems and is accessible to the huge range of web users which makes it more popular among the users than SVG, which is still finding its way to the users.
-From the above, it is clear that Flash is in lead right now, but nothing remains permanent.
-Only future can tell which one wins or loses or may be some other joins the candidacy too.
+But still, it is in its growing period and has the biggest competitor named “Flash” which is also a dynamic vector-based graphics.
+Flash is pre-installed on most of the operating systems and is accessible to a huge range of web users which makes it more popular among the users than SVG, which is still finding its way to the users.
+From the above, it is clear that Flash is in the lead right now, but nothing remains permanent.
+Only the future can tell which one wins or loses or maybe some other joins the candidacy too.